For whom UX designers

 After the training

-No abstract knowledge.
-Concrete changes in how you approach design challenges.
+Not abstract knowledge.
+Concrete changes in how you approach user behaviour, habit design and product adoption.

 Frequently asked questions

-Most participants start without any prior knowledge, and that's exactly the point.
-The training teaches you the behavioural science you need, directly linked to your design work.
-No academic theory, just actionable insights you can apply the very next day in your wireframes, flows and user journeys.
+Most participants start without any prior knowledge.
+The training teaches you the behavioural science you need, linked directly to your own UX practice.
+No academic theory for its own sake, just actionable insights you can apply the very next day in your interface design, onboarding flows or retention work.

-This is most valuable precisely for experienced designers.
-You have the practical experience.
-The training gives you the scientific framework that validates your intuition and sharpens your approach.
-Many participants say afterwards: I was already doing parts of this intuitively, but now I finally understand why certain patterns work and others don't.
+The training is most valuable for experienced UX designers.
+You've got the practical experience.
+The training gives you the scientific framework that backs up your intuition and sharpens your approach.
+Many participants say afterwards: I was already doing parts of this, but now I understand why some flows get used and others don't.

 Start with the Fundamentals.
-It gives you the complete Behavioural Design framework: the Influence Framework, the JTBD method and all core tools.
-The Deep Dive 9+ Customer Experience builds on that with specific applications to customer experience and product design.
+That gives you the complete Behavioural Design framework: the Influence Framework, the JTBD method and all core tools.
+The Deep Dive UX builds on that with design-specific applications.
 Without the Fundamentals, the Deep Dive lacks its foundation.

 Ready to take the step?
 View the next start date or ask your question.